 I pointed at the pile of ash by my feet.

-At first the guy didn't understand.
-At first the guy kept swiveling his gaze around, clearly looking for any indication where the vampire had run off to.
+At first the guy didn’t understand.
+At first he kept swiveling his gaze around, clearly looking for any indication of where the vampire had run off to.

 As soon as he brought it towards me, let alone the pile of dust on the ground, it began to beep like an overexcited Geiger counter.